 The importance of hygiene during menstruation is the need of the hour.
 The stigma around menstruation and menstrual hygiene is a big issue even today.
 But what is the definition of menstrual hygiene?
 What does it really mean?
 Many are not aware of menstrual hygiene management and face lots of challenges.
 It is a violation of several human rights, most importantly of the right to human dignity.
 Therefore, awareness about menstrual hygiene tips can go a long way.

-Irrespective of color, caste, religion or even region menstrual hygiene awareness should be spread and that’s what Manushi Chhillar is doing.
-Miss World 2017 Chhilar has taken up this cause in order to spread awareness throughout the world.
+Irrespective of color, caste, religion, or even region, menstrual hygiene awareness should be spread, and that’s what Manushi Chhillar is doing.
+Miss World 2017 Chhilar has taken up this cause to spread awareness throughout the world.
 Her beauty with purpose tour was all about Feminine Hygiene Awareness.

 Manushi aspires to eradicate the stigma attached to menstruation and how to maintain hygiene during those special days.
 The cause is close to her, as when she was in medical school, she first hand experienced the lack of knowledge when a woman was shy asking basics about menstruation.

 Before we jump further, let’s see what menstrual hygiene is exactly and why it’s important for every girl to follow menstrual hygiene.

 What is the real definition of menstrual hygiene?
 It is to understand the importance of hygiene during menstruation and follow cleanliness within and around you.

 Menstrual hygiene can be stated as the routine followed by women and girls to protect them from viruses or diseases and the hygiene necessary to protect the environment.